terraform-ibm-modules/terraform-ibm-landing-zone/examples/override-example/README.md

    - A VPC Loadbalancer in the edge vpc, exposing publically the VSI.
 2. Deploy a 'jump-box' VSI in the management VPC, exposing a public floating IP.

-This example is for illustration purpose to show how to deeply customize the topology through a json configuration file.
+:exclamation: This example is for illustration purpose to show how to extensively customize the topology through a json configuration file.
 The resulting topology is not HA, nor FS-Cloud compliant.